famibelle/AISeminar/ai_seminar_slides.md

 - **Increases Accessibility:** Enables smaller teams to build specialized applications without extensive resources.

 ---
-# Full Training vs. Fine-Tuning
+# Fine-Tuning

 **Example:**
 - Fine-tuning GPT or Mistral on automotive datasets (e.g., technical manuals, sensor logs) can create a specialized model for predictive maintenance or driver assistance systems at a fraction of the cost of full training.

 ---
-# Fine-tuning: Example on French Gastronomy
+# Example on French Gastronomy

 ## Pre-training
 The base model (e.g., GPT or Mistral) is trained on a **general corpus**: